Education and Training

 How we serve

 Given Luther's strong emphasis on education, after the Reformation it wasn't surprising to see Lutheran churches and schools growing up alongside each other, and this tradition was continued when German settlers arrived in Australia in the 1800s.

-Our strong tradition of education has flowed over also into our tertiary training institution, Australian Lutheran College (ALC), which is seen as a leader in theological education among Lutherans in South-east Asia.
-ALC is responsible for preparing our pastors for ordination, for training teachers who will work in Lutheran schools and equipping lay workers who are pursuing a vocation in the church.
-The college also has a Vocational Education Training division and runs classes and courses for everyday lay people who simply want to learn and grow in their faith.
+Our strong tradition of education has flowed over also into our tertiary training institution, Australian Lutheran College (ALC), which is seen as a leader in theological education among Lutherans in Southeast Asia.
+Our college provides training for pastors, lay workers, teachers and anyone wanting to grow in Christian knowledge and faith.

 Church Worker Support department

 Our Church Worker Support department supports church workers and congregation leaders and members.
 The team can provide advice about continuing education options to better equip all church workers (including volunteers) to better serve their communities.